Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 Magnetic resonance imaging (MRI): A diagnostic procedure that uses a combination of large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within the body.

 Electroencephalogram (EEG): A test that measures electrical activity in the brain.
-An EEG measures brain waves through small button electrodes that are placed on the child’s scalp.
+An EEG measures brain waves through small button electrodes placed on the child’s scalp.

-Spinal tap : Also called lumbar puncture, measures the amount of pressure in the spinal canal and / or removes a small amount of cerebrospinal fluid for testing.
+Spinal tap: Lumbar puncture measures the amount of pressure in the spinal canal and removes a small amount of cerebrospinal fluid for testing.
 Cerebrospinal fluid bathes the brain and spinal cord.

-Karyotype: Test that performs a chromosomal analysis from a blood test to determine if the hypotonia is the result of a genetic disorder.
+Karyotype: Test that performs a chromosomal analysis from a blood test to determine if the hypotonia results from a genetic disorder.

 Muscle biopsy: Sample of muscle tissue removed and examined under a microscope.
 Hypotonia can be evaluated because muscle fibers have a smaller diameter than normal muscle.

-When hypotonia is caused by an underlying condition, that condition is treated first, followed by symptomatic therapy and support for hypotonia.
+When an underlying condition causes hypotonia, that condition is treated first, followed by symptomatic therapy and support for hypotonia.

 Physical therapy can improve fine motor control and general body strength.

 Occupational and speech and language therapy can help you breathe, talk and swallow.
-Therapy for infants and young children can also include sensory stimulation programs.
+Treatment for infants and young children can also include sensory stimulation programs.

 The specific treatment for hypotonia is determined by the child’s doctor as follows:

-- The age of the child, his general state of health and his medical history.
+- The child’s age, his general state of health, and his medical history.